 Bitcoin miners get paid all the transaction fees in the block they mine.
 So as such, it is in their interests to maximize the amount of money they make when they create a block.
 So what they do is pick the 1,000,000 bytes of transactions that results them getting paid the most money.

 From a bitcoin miner perspective, they don't care of the value of a transaction, but just the size (amount of bytes), because they are only allowed to create blocks of 1,000,000 bytes or less.
 So miners don't consider the absolute fee a transaction has, but rather, the fee per byte.

 Eye-balling it, sometimes it looks like the fee estimates are super high.
-The reason that is, is because they use 95% confidence.
+The reason for that is because they use 95% confidence.
 If a block was found now maybe you'd only need 20 satoshi/byte, but it might be an hour before the next block and in the subsequent time a large amount of new transactions come in.

 Sometimes you don't need such high confidence (e.g. it's not important, or you have a way of fee bumping), so you can get away with much lower fees.

 Sometimes fees are high when there is a lot of demand for blockspace.
 Remember that there can be only so many transactions per block.
 And there is a sort of auction that occurs to determine who's transactions make it in and who's don't.
 If there are a lot of people who really need to get into the next block, they will pay for the privilege.
 Wait for demand to die down and fees will be almost 0.

 It's because a high-fee paying transaction depends on it, and reprioritizes it. i.e. the only way for the miner to get the money from the "good" transaction, is include a "bad" one first.
 It's known as Child-Pays-For-Parent (CPFP), but note that some old versions of bitcoin core, and bitcoin unlimited don't support it (and leave those transactions for smarter miner software).

 The fee estimates are simply generated by calling